-This PPS is consistent with Plan 2035, which designates the Landover Gateway area as a local town center.
+Staff find that the proposed PPS is consistent with Plan 2035, which designates the Landover Gateway area as a local town center.
 The previously approved overall Glenarden Redevelopment under PPS-4-16038 and DSP-16059, together with its amendments, provides a successful housing mix including housing opportunities for a broad spectrum of ages and incomes.